Ready Steady Who: Recording

+The Who would not return to the studio until June 1966, when on the 14th they worked on the backing tracks of two more Townshend compositions, "I'm a Boy" and "Disguises", at both IBC and Pye Studios.
+The recordings were specifically made for the band to mime on the finale of the BBC show A Whole Scene Going the following day, but the band liked the compositions enough to continue work on them.
+Because of a hectic tour schedule, the Who didn't get a chance to continue work on the songs until a nightly session between 31 July and 1 August, where they finished overdubs and mixing of the tracks.
+This session was at IBC Studios and marked the first time Kit Lambert produced the group.

+Two of the EP's three cover songs were recorded during a session at IBC and Pye Studios with Lambert producing on 31 August 1966.
+The songs recorded during the session were "Barbara Ann" and "Batman", along with covers of Martha and the Vandellas and the Everly Brothers.
+Two distinct versions of "Batman" were recorded, one instrumental and one vocal, though only the former has been released.
+The final song recorded for Ready Steady Who, "Bucket 'T'", was taped on 11 October 1966 at IBC Studios.
+Swedish state television broadcaster Sveriges Television had arranged for one of their directors, Peter Goldmann, to film the Who's work in the studio during that day.

 Release and reception

 The EP was released on 11 November 1966 exclusively in the United Kingdom in mono only.
 It reached number one on the British EP chart, a position it would hold for four non-consecutive weeks on 17 December 1966, and once again on 7 January 1967.

 As the EP was not issued in the United States at the time, the tracks were long considered rare collectibles.
 Although the tracks "Disguises" and "Bucket 'T'" saw a release on the 1968 compilation album Magic Bus: The Who on Tour, the remainder of the tracks would not see official US releases until the deluxe edition of A Quick One and Two's Missing.

 "Bucket 'T'" was released as a single in several European countries.
 It fared well especially in Sweden, where it stayed on the charts for seven weeks, and peaked at number one for a week in February 1967.